FoxRemake logoFoxRemakeStar Fox compare hub

 Switch 2 additions to track

-• Whether new cutscenes affect pacing between stages.
+• Whether new cutscenes and voice work affect pacing between short missions.

 Gameplay features searchers are looking for